 The belief that Social Security will keep right on paying is unfathomable to me.
 As the Social Security Administration states right on its own website, “If trust fund assets are exhausted without reform, benefits will necessarily be lowered.”
 The Social Security system guarantees you NOTHING.
 In the case of Fleming v.
 Nestor, the U.S. Supreme Court ruled that workers have no legally binding contractual rights to their Social Security benefits, and that those benefits can be cut or even eliminated at any time.

 My own situation is typical, and illustrates the vagaries of Social Security.
 When I started paying into the system with my first job, the full retirement age was 65.
 Social Security had always represented a terrible return on investment – a fraction of what you could make if left to your own devices – but as a society we were willing to put up with it because it offered a safety net for those with no other retirement income (which could turn out to be us).
 That was the promise.
-Pay into the system, and could take your social security retirement, tax free, at age 65.
+Pay into the system, and you could take your social security retirement, tax free, at age 65.

 But after I had paid into the system for 11 years, the government came along and said:

 “Remember when we told you you could retire at age 65?
 Well, uh, we kind of had our head up our ass on that one.
 Now, you’re going to have to wait until age 67.
 Oh, and it’s not going to be tax free anymore.
 We’re going to take it from your after-tax dollars, and then when we’re going to tax you again when you get some of it back.”
-(I actually fell on the cusp for the retirement age change, so I get to retire in my 66th year.
-Those of you born after me may have the benefits of youth, but you have to wait longer for your money.
-Sucks for you.)

 I think it is probably true that some form of Social Security will always exist, if for no other reason that neither political party wants to be the one that does away with it.
 But as the 1983 and 1993 reforms made clear, it is not untouchable, and Congress has no compunction against changing the rules.
 They have already extended the retirement age by two years, so I am sure they will come along with life expectancy statistics to justify pushing out the retirement age another few years.